Making Visits to National Parks A Part of Our Culture

 Yosemite National Park was humbling in its grandeur.
 Standing at the bottom of those tall mountains, swimming in the cold lake waters, hiking tall cliffs with my children.
 I was in it, but I was not in control and certainly not in command.
 Nature ruled here, I was just its guest.
 The sunsets here were also some of the most beautiful I have ever seen in my life.

 Olympic National Park, my most recent park, was my first visit with girlfriends.
-Chelle, Crystal, Ana, and I had an unbelievable time thanks to the American Latino Expedition award we won.
-Again, that experience was incredible and different, spiritual and uplifting in a way that was unique and new.
+That experience was incredible and different, spiritual and uplifting in a way that was unique and new.
 From the rainforest to the coastal forest, it’s hard to escape the mystifying effects that nature can have on the soul.

 Five years after my very first visit to a national park and I am hooked.
 Camping, hiking, and nature excursions are some of my favorite pass times and vacation experiences.
 I am proud to be passing on the love of nature to my children.
 Chelle, Ana, Crystal, and I set out to bring fun, energy, diversity, and awareness to the Olympic National Park.
 A double rainbow over Lake Crescent, Olympic National Park, courtesy of a tour with Lake Crescent Lodge GM Todd Gubler.